ais-sigbit/ais-sigbit.github.io/about.md

 [Jiaqi Yan](https://im.nju.edu.cn/yjq_en/list.htm)

-Jiaqi Yan is a Professor at the Department of Information Management Science of the Nanjing University.
+Jiaqi Yan is a Professor at the School of Information Management of the Nanjing University.

 ---